askmike/gekko/README.md

 ## Install

-*Gekko is currently not at a working stage yet.*

 Gekko runs on [nodejs](http://nodejs.org/), once you have that installed you can either download all files in [a zip](https://github.com/askmike/gekko/archive/master.zip) or clone the repository via git:

     git clone git://github.com/askmike/gekko.git